ct1/guides/production2_docker-nginx-django-gunicorn-channels2-daphne-redis-postgis.md

 ----------

-We use different docker structures for development and production.
+We use different container structures for development and production.
 In development we use daphne to handle all django requests.
+We use 3 containers

 ```
 Development (docker-compose.override.yml)